ynikitenko/yarsync/docs/yarsync.1.md

 For example, if one wants to have several versions of static Web pages, they may create a detached repository and publish the working directory without the Web server having access to the configuration.
+Alternatively, if one really wants to have both a continuous synchronization and **yarsync** backups, they can move its configuration outside, if that will work.
-Commits can be created or checked out, but **pull** or **push** are not supported for such repositories (one will have to synchronize them manually).
+Commits in such repositories can be created or checked out, but **pull** or **push** are currently not supported (one will have to synchronize them manually).
-A detached repository is similar to a bare repository in git, but always has a working directory.
+A detached repository is similar to a bare repository in git, but usually has a working directory.

 A repository with a **filter** can exclude (disable tracking) some files or directories from the working directory.